Bankoga/golem/docs/golem.md

 ## Shell

 > Definition: The housing, and I/O systems of a golem.
 A golem only has an aggregate shell which can be composed of many different distinct, or interconnected sub-shells.
+Can be paired.

 ### Purpose of the Shell